Miriam Margolyes: Career

 Margolyes played Aunt Sponge and voiced the Glow-Worm in James and the Giant Peach (1996).
 She played the Nurse in Baz Luhrmann's Romeo + Juliet (1996).
 She voiced the rabbit character in the animated commercials for Cadbury's Caramel bars and provided the voice of Fly the dog in the Australian-American family film Babe (1995).

-She played Professor Sprout in Harry Potter and the Chamber of Secrets released in 2002.
-She reprised her role as Professor Sprout in Harry Potter and the Deathly Hallows – Part 2 (2011).
-In a 2011 interview on The Graham Norton Show, in regard to her Potter costars, Margolyes said that she got on well with Maggie Smith, but rather bluntly admitted that she, "didn't like the one that died", referring to Richard Harris.
+She played Professor Sprout in Harry Potter and the Chamber of Secrets (2002) and again in Harry Potter and the Deathly Hallows – Part 2 (2011).
+In a 2011 interview on The Graham Norton Show, in regard to her Potter costars, Margolyes said that she got on well with Maggie Smith, but rather bluntly admitted that she "didn't like the one that died", referring to Richard Harris.
+In 2024, Margolyes enraged adult Harry Potter fans by stating, "I worry about Harry Potter fans because they should be over that by now.
+It was 25 years ago, and it’s for children."
+Harry Potter fans responded on X, one saying "Nobody has a right to try and shame people into not enjoying something they harmlessly enjoy."
+Louis Chilton wrote in The Independent that "Margolyes does have that right.
+Don’t we all?
+And what’s a bit of shame every now and then between friends?"

 In 2004, Margolyes played the role of Peg Sellers, the mother of Peter Sellers, in the Golden Globe winning film The Life and Death of Peter Sellers.

 Margolyes was one of the original cast of the London production of the musical Wicked opposite Idina Menzel in 2006, playing Madame Morrible, a role she played again on Broadway in 2008.

 In 2009, she appeared in a new production of Endgame by Samuel Beckett at the Duchess Theatre in the West End.

 Margolyes voiced the role of Mrs. Plithiver, a blind snake, in the 3D-animated-epic film Legend of the Guardians: The Owls of Ga'Hoole (2010).

 In 2011, Margolyes recorded a narrative for the album The Devil's Brides by klezmer musician-ethnographer Yale Strom.

 Margolyes played recurring character Prudence Stanley in the Australian-based TV series Miss Fisher's Murder Mysteries from 2012 to 2015.

 In 2014, she voiced Nana in the Disney Junior animated series Nina Needs to Go!